Chapter five: A Slayin' Song Tonight

 Giles had plans.
 Faith grinned at Buffy, who refused to acknowledge that there was anything to grin about.
 Later on, Dawn insisted that they play Twister, which Faith enjoyed a lot more than Buffy admitted that she did.
 Joyce sat and watched them, smiling (except when Dawn tried to impress Faith with a few words that she definitely hadn't learned in this household), sipping on a glass of wine, eating chocolate and really not thinking about band candy at all. * * *

 Over at the old Rosenberg place, Xander had joined Willow and Oz for a non-denominational pizza night with optional presents.
 After talking to Buffy on the phone about the day's events, they had discussed what could be behind it.
-Oz had felt very strongly that Queen Elizabeth wasn't involved.
+Oz had felt very strongly that Queen Victoria wasn't involved.
 He couldn't quite explain it, but somehow she'd become one of his favourite historical people in the past year – it was as if he felt they had something in common that he couldn't quite place.
 They debated this for a while.
 Then they watched a double bill of A Charlie Brown Christmas

 and Die Hard